cosmos/gaia/docs/migration/cosmoshub-4-v8-Rho-upgrade.md

 ### Testing

-For those validator and full node operators that are interested in ensuring preparedness for the impending upgrade, you can join in our v8-Rho public-testnet or run a v8-Rho local testnet.
+For those validator and full node operators that are interested in ensuring preparedness for the impending upgrade, you can run a [v8-Rho local testnet](https://github.com/cosmos/testnets/tree/master/local).

 ### Current runtime, cosmoshub-4 (pre-v8-Rho upgrade) is running Gaia v7.1.1